8012labs/pghero/README.md

 The web UI currently [relies on sprockets](https://github.com/ankane/pghero/issues/319).
 For apps that don't have sprockets, this fork is a quick and dirty solution.

 This fork uses precompiled static assets instead.
 To use it, first reference it from the gem file, then copy over `public/pghero-assets` to the `public` folder of the host app.

+(Assets were compiled using an exemplar sprockets app.)
 ## Documentation

 PgHero is available as a Docker image, Linux package, and Rails engine.